alexanderpalsson/katacoda-scenarios/qlik-corectl/step1.md

-First you need to start an instance of Qlik's Associative Engine(QIX) in the katacoda enviroment, so you can communicate with QIX through this tutorial tutorial.
+ Before we can begin this turotial you need to have an instance of Qlik's Associative Engine(QIX) running in the Katacoda environment.
+Throughout this tutorial you will learn how to communicate with QIX using corectl.

 ## Start the engine
 In order to use QIX you have to accept the EULA.
 By clicking on this command you accept EULA: `ACCEPT_EULA=yes docker-compose up -d`{{execute}}